 To conclude this article, here, for the same period in 1920 2006, accumulated oil still gains tax and dollar 2004 obviously.

-- The revenues of oil have been rising steadily: it is related to the increase in demand
+- Oil companies' revenues are constantly increasing: it is linked to the increase in demand

 - This amount is largely minus for the same reasons as cited in 3) (see *)

 - This sum, minus recall, is to compare the cost of 5500 billion warming Stern Review thus seem ridiculous

 - A comparison to the evolution of world GDP would be useful (see *)